Shivalik Nagar: Geography

 It overlooks the Sivalik Hills Range of the lower Himalayas, after which it is named, and is partly encircled from east to west, by Ranipur Rao, a seasonal stream, that starts from Shivalik hills at the edge of Rajaji National Park, and now merges with Ganges Canal, ahead of Bahadrabad.
 It is situated 10 km from Haridwar city, at the edge of Bharat Heavy Electrical Limited, Ranipur township and the SIDCUL industrial estate of state government.

 It lies close to the National Highway 58, between Delhi and Mana Pass.
 It is neighbouring areas, Pathri, Roshanbad, Rohalki and Jwalapur.
 The city is divided into a total of 16 clusters, named alphabetically from "A" to "T" (without "E", "F", "I" and "O").

 Transport

 It is connected with Haridwar city, through a 10 km road known as Madhya Marg, which merges at Ranipur Moore at one end, at with NH 58 at another, thus often used a by-pass road during important religious festival, when the main highway get crowded.
 Nearest railhead is also Haridwar Railway Station, which Indian Railways links to all parts of India.
 The nearest airport is Jolly Grant Airport, Dehradun, though Indira Gandhi International Airport in New Delhi is preferred.

 Administration

 Administratively it falls within the Bahadrabad Block, and within the Haridwar Lok Sabha constituency.

 Industry

 Integrated Industrial Estate (IIE) of SIDCUL, the State Industrial Development Corporation of Uttarakhand, is situated adjacent to Shivalik Nagar.
 Prior to it, to the west of Shivalik Nagar, industrial area, which consisted of heavy machinery ancillary units to BHEL, developed in 1980s.
+It also houses, offices of BSNL and LPG Gas Plant of Indane(Indian Oil).
+Bahadarabad is one of the oldest Industrial areas of Haridwar, with various manufacturing factories like Ice, Newspaper Printing, Refrigeration Gas etc.